 - OUHSC Faculty Handbook: http://www.ouhsc.edu/provost/documents/FacultyHandbookOUHSC.pdf

-- For students of the University, refer to the Disability Resource Center: http://www.ou.edu/content/drc.html
+- For students of the University, refer to the Accessibility and Disability Resource Center: http://www.ou.edu/content/drc.html

 - For individuals seeking or receiving health care from the University: The department providing services will make available, at no cost to the individual, aids such as qualified sign-language interpreters, assistive devices, and alternate format materials (large print, audio, accessible electronic formats) to individuals who need such assistance and who are receiving health care from the University at no cost to the individual.
 For individuals whose primary language is not English and who are receiving health care from the University, language interpretation and translation services will be made available.
 (See Policy and Procedures for Communication with Patients with Limited English Proficiency and Auxiliary Aids and Services for Patients with Disabilities Policy)